johnnybui/okos/README.md

    - **Delete Reminder Tool** - Cancels specific reminders by ID
      - Allows users to remove reminders they no longer need
      - Validates that users can only delete their own reminders

+## Authentication System

+Okos includes a robust authentication system to control who can access and use the bot:

+1. **Token-based Authentication**
+   - New users must provide the correct access token (`OKOS_TOKEN`) to use the bot
+   - Once authenticated, usernames are stored in Redis for persistent access
+   - Unauthorized users receive a prompt to enter the token

+2. **Admin Controls**
+   - Admin user (defined by `OKOS_ADMIN_USERNAME`) has special privileges
+   - Admin commands:
+     - `/list_users` - View all authorized users
+     - `/remove_user <username>` - Remove a user's access

+3. **Command Access**
+   - Basic commands like `/clear_messages` and `/clear_all` are available to all users
+   - Admin commands are restricted to the designated admin user
+   - All other bot features require authentication

+This system ensures that only authorized users can interact with your bot while providing administrative tools to manage access.

 ## Model Configuration